 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-Understanding Carroll County Criminal Penalties and Your Rights Under Missouri Law
+Carroll County Criminal Convictions and Their Impact in Missouri

 Even a seemingly minor conviction in Carroll County, MO can have serious and lasting consequences.
 A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
 This can include your ability to vote, own firearms, or pursue specific careers.